-I came to university never writing an essay before, it took me a while to get used to how the university worked and how to write at this academic level.
-With support from my family and the university I have managed to up my scores on my essays by 10 marks each year!
-I am also on track to achieve a 2:1 when I finish (dissertation pending...!) which is something I thought I’d never achieve!
+I came to ARU to study nursing having never writing an essay before, and it took me a while to get used to how the university worked and how to write at an academic level.
+With support from my family and ARU, I have managed to up my scores on my essays by ten marks each year.
+I am also on track to achieve a 2:1 when I finish (dissertation pending...!) which is something I thought I’d never achieve.

 On my final placement in A&E we had two 1st year students and one 2nd year student join the department for their placements.
-I knew how overwhelming a new placement can be, especially in such a busy environment and as your first ever placement!
-I made sure throughout the time that I was with the other students I explained how the department worked, explained how to use equipment, and talked through scenarios that they may come across.
-This made me realise how much I enjoyed teaching, other staff also commented on how well I taught my fellow students.
+I knew how overwhelming any new placement can be, especially in such a busy environment when it's your first ever placement.
+I made sure throughout the time that I was with the other students I explained how the department worked and how to use equipment, and talked through scenarios that they may come across.
+This made me realise how much I enjoyed teaching; other staff also commented on how well I taught my fellow students.
 Upon reflection, I realised that one of my future goals as a registered nurse is to be a practice educator.
-I cannot wait to be an assessor myself and have student allocated to me one day!
+I cannot wait to be an assessor myself and have student allocated to me one day.

-I am excited for my journey as a registered nurse starting this September and I can’t wait to reflect on this blog in a year’s time to see what I have achieved.
+I am excited for my journey as a registered nurse starting this September and can’t wait to see what I achieve.

 Find out more about our nursing degrees, and studying at ARU, at one of our Open Days.